Consistent mass formulas for higher even-dimensional Taub-NUT spacetimes and their AdS counterparts: Conclusions and outlooks

 Our study in this paper demonstrated that our idea ``The NUT charge is a thermodynamical multi-hair" has a universal applicability, and our method is effective and systematical.
 A natural question is: whether it is applicable to deal with the charged versions of the higher even-dimensional Taub-NUT spacetimes \cite{CQG23-2849,PRD73-124039}.
 A preliminary research shows that only including one secondary hair $J_n = Mn$ is not sufficient to resolve the consistency of the first law and integral mass formula, so at least one more charge should be added into them.
-Another related issue is: whether the present work can be extended to treat thermodynamics of the higher even-dimensional multi-NUTty spacetimes \cite{PLB593-218,CQG21-2937,PLB634-448}, since the solutions studied in this paper can be viewed as a special equal-NUT case of these more general spacetimes with multi NUT parameters.
-We hope to report the related work soon.
+For more details, please see our recent work \cite{2306.00062} about the electrically charged extension of the present paper.
+Another related issue is: whether the present work can be extended to treat thermodynamics of the higher even-dimensional multi-NUTty spacetimes \cite{PLB593-218,CQG21-2937,PLB634-448}, since the solutions studied in this paper can be viewed as a special equal-NUT case of these more general spacetimes with multi-NUT parameters.
+The answer to this question is affirmative, please see the Appendix \ref{app} for the brief results in the cases without a cosmological constant.
+We hope to report the details of the related work soon.

 \acknowledgments